saicharan1113/DockerPrestaShop_Project/README.md

 This project demonstrates the Infrastructure as code (IaC) using Docker.

-The containers includes the prestashop image and Mysql database image.
+The images includes the prestashop image and Mysql:5.7 database image.

+The code is written in YAml script in Docker-compose.